igorrochadasilva/rocketseat-backend-2023/Projeto_3/api-solid/readme.md

 - In this class, the refresh token controller will be implemented, which will check if the refresh token is present in the cookies and, if it is valid, will generate a new JWT token for the user.

 **Autorização por cargos (RBAC)**
+- RBAC (Role-Based Access Control) is a role-based access control model, where permissions are assigned based on the role or role that a user has within an organization.

+In class, it will be explained how this model works and how to implement RBAC validation in the application.
+This includes creating user roles with specific permissions and validating those permissions on routes and controllers.
+Proper implementation of RBAC can help ensure that only authorized users can access certain parts of the application and perform specific actions.

 **Testes de RBAC**